bramwillemse/bw-home/content/notes/2020-04-09-doubts-in-a-crisis.md

 Here in the Netherlands we're in the fourth week of this crisis now and I am gaining back trust in myself, I have actually invested a bit in my home office and feel ready to face it.

+## Now what?
 I am skilled, I am social and I am able to help people through times like this.
 I have a promising house and a great budget to make it beautiful.

-I will have to generage income, sooner rather than later.
+I will have to generate some income sooner rather than later.
 And thoughout this spring and summer I will have to invest the rest of my energy in my house.
-It's a lot, but I will take it by the day and week.
+It's a lot, but I will take it by the day, week or month.

 Prepare for the worst, hope for the best.
 Keep going. ✊